Pilot and Feasibility Grants

-The Pilot and Feasibility Program provides funding for up to four outstanding proposals a cycle.
+The Pilot and Feasibility Program provides funding for up to four outstanding proposals per cycle.
 Each project receives funding of up to $40,000 a year for two years.

-Three general categories of Mayo Clinic investigators are eligible for funding:
+Three general categories of Mayo Clinic and non-Mayo investigators are eligible for funding:

 - New investigators without current or past NIH research project support (R01 or P01) as a principal investigator